Pinegrow/PinegrowDevelopersDocumentation/Getting_started.md

 #### Additional key:value pairs
 ---
 **on_changed**
-This key takes a function that receives 7 arguments.
+This key takes a function that receives 9 arguments in order -  pgel, prop, value, oldValue, fieldDef, $field, eventType, fieldList, CrsaPage.
+  * pgel
+  This argument is the pgParserNode (the source-code representation of the current DOM node) for the selected element.
+  * prop
+  This argument returns the field name of the control that changed.
+In the previous example this would be 'shipping_method'.
+  * value
+  This argument returns the value that was selected by the user.
+  * oldValue
+  This argument returns the previous value that the user had selected.
+If there was no previous selection it returns 'null'.
+  * fieldDef
+  This argument returns the full field definition, including ```action``` type and ```name``` key:value pairs.
+  * $field
+  This argument returns a jQuery element representing the field control.
+  * eventType
+  This argument returns the type of event that triggered the ```on_changed``` function - typically 'changed'.
+  * fieldList
+  This argument returns an array of all the fields and field values for the section that the triggering field is included within.
+  * CrsaPage
+  This argument returns an array of values that represent the selected page options.
+This includes the file URL, page name, attached stylesheets, and breakpoints.

 ### Conditional Field Display

 **show_if**
 This key determines whether a particular field will be displayed.
-As values it can receive either a standard if conditional that references another field on the same element, or a function that can reference multiple fields or other values from the element and returns TRUE if it should be shown.
+As values it can receive either a standard if conditional that references another field in the same section, or a function that can reference multiple fields or other values from the element and returns TRUE if it should be shown.
+Functions receive two arguments, values and pgel.
+  * values
+  This argument is an array of all the other fields in the section and their value.
+  * pgel
+  This argument is the pgParserNode (the source-code representation of the current DOM node) for the selected element.
 Examples
 ```javascript
 def.sections = {